MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/cc-applies-to-psa-apps-all.md

-Applies to PSA app versions 3.x, 2.x, and 1.x
+Applies to Project Service app versions 3.x, 2.x, and 1.x